New Research · Farah et al., JACC 2026

 Risk increase with all 4 markers elevated

-Bottom line: The earlier you test, the longer you have to act.
-A 40-year-old who discovers elevated CAD PRS + high LDL-C faces a 13.8× higher risk — and has 20 years to aggressively reduce it before symptoms ever appear.
+Bottom line: A 40-year-old who discovers elevated CAD PRS + high LDL-C faces a 13.8× higher risk — and has 20 years to aggressively reduce it before symptoms ever appear.

 Healthy mature couple